 Honestly, the models alone–especially of the Mosque-Cathedral in its days as a mosque–are worth the modest entry fee.

-The top of the tower, which you can visit with the entrance to the museum, also boasts a beautiful view of the city (the photo of the Roman Bridge used earlier in this blog post was taken from the rooftop)!
+The top of the tower, which you can visit at the same time as the museum, also boasts a beautiful view of the city (the photo of the Roman Bridge used earlier in this blog post was taken from the rooftop)!

 Relax in the Patio de los Naranjos.

-However, as this is also where plenty of tour groups meet, where visitors who haven’t pre-booked tickets line up to grab tickets for the Mosque-Cathedral, and where visitors enter the famous building, it’s safe to say that it’s not particularly peaceful for most of the day!
+However, as this is also where many tour groups meet, where visitors who haven’t pre-booked tickets line up to grab tickets for the Mosque-Cathedral, and where visitors enter the famous building, it’s safe to say that it’s not particularly peaceful for most of the day!

 If you want to have it (more) to yourself, arrive well before the Mosque-Cathedral opens (which is at 10:00 AM most days).